NikKowPHP/social-brain/a.md

 That evening, Maria vented to her partner, Alex.
 "I do everything by the book!
 I try this stupid 'empathy' experiment, and he accuses me of using a 'therapy voice'!
 It's impossible!" she fumed.

 Alex sighed.
-"Honey, you're doing your 'debug the human' thing again.
+"Honey, you're doing your 'untangle the human' thing again.
 You can't just run a script to fix a feeling.
 You were a jerk to the guy.
 It's probably going to take more than one conversation for him to trust you again."

 The question cut through her defensive anger.
 Her Architect brain had treated the experiment like a piece of code to be executed for a predictable output.
 It wasn't about the script; it was about the connection.